paladini/btc-stores/README.md

 BTC-Stores
 ----------
-###The first open-source indexer of sites that accept Bitcoin.###
+###The first open-source directory of sites that accept Bitcoin.###

 BTC-Stores is a project that aim to index all websites that accept Bitcoin as payment method.
-Currently online on [btc-stores](btc-stores.herokuapp.com), this project want be the best reference on the Internet when anyone talk about Bitcoin stores.
+Currently online on [btc-stores](www.btc-stores.com), this project want be the best reference on the Internet when anyone talk about Bitcoin stores.

 **The website currently appears like this:**
 ![Main page of BTC-Stores](http://farm4.staticflickr.com/3676/11394913605_4aee957d88_o.png)